Find the BEST NEIGHBOURHOODS with our updated Coquitlam neighbourhood guide!

 I can't find a Coquitlam neighbourhood in the REBGV list?

-Some neighbourhood names are either popular names or are names defined by the City for planning purposes.
+Some Coquitlam neighbourhood names are either popular names or are names defined by the City for planning purposes.
 As a result, these names may not match the Real Estate Board’s names.
 Don’t worry, we have you covered.
 CHECK here to find neighbourhood name equivalents!

 What is population growth rate in Coquitlam?

-LIST OF COQUITLAM NEIGHBOURHOODS
+NAMES OF COQUITLAM NEIGHBOURHOODS have 2 origins

 The City of Coquitlam defines neighbourhood names for planning and development.
-This means that names can change along with the plans.
+This means that names can change along with changing plans.
 Because of this, both the city’s neighbourhood names and their geographic boundaries may change.
 Occasionally, new neighbourhood areas are created.
 If this is confusing, don’t worry, we are here to help.
 Here are some common popular neighbourhood names along with their corresponding Real Estate Board names.

 |CITY DEFINITION||REAL ESTATE BOARD DEFINITION|